There are a few things that are a part of daily Midshipman life that anyone considering joining Purdue NROTC should know.

 Fall New Student Orientation - Introduction to Purdue NROTC

 All incoming freshman are invited to become acquainted with the battalion and its expectations during this five-day evolution.
 The incoming fourth-class Midshipmen are taught the fundamentals and skills within the Navy and Marine Corps.
 These fundamentals and skills are: drill, physical fitness (PT), military knowledge, and customs and courtesies.
-The evolution includes a physical fitness assessment (PFA), daily PT sessions and a completion ceremony where the incoming fourth-class become integrated into the battalion.
+The evolution includes a physical fitness assessment (PFA) or Physical Fitness Test (PFT), and daily PT sessions and a completion ceremony where the incoming fourth-class become integrated into the battalion.
 This event is also accompanied by a battalion grill-out.

 Extracurricular Activities of Midshipmen at Purdue NROTC